 De novo drug design

-Our methodological repertoire includes ligand- and receptor-based techniques, and AI methods that consider multiple properties in parallel, including the synthetic feasibility of the computer-generated molecules and their polypharmacology.
-The aim is to provide surprising, innovative ideas for the discovery of new chemical entities.
+Our methodology includes ligand- and receptor-based techniques, alongside AI methods that simultaneously consider multiple properties.
+This encompasses the synthetic feasibility of computer-generated molecules and their polypharmacology.

-Often starting from known drugs or pharmaceutically active natural products as templates, our algorithms suggest drug-like molecules with motivated scaffold variations Advanced mathematical models of structure-activity landscapes and multi-objective design techniques create new opportunities for hit and lead finding.
+We often start with known drugs or pharmaceutically active natural products as templates for deep learning models.
+Our algorithms then suggest drug-like molecules with motivated scaffold variations.
+Advanced concepts of structure-activity landscapes and multi-objective design techniques open new avenues for hit and lead finding in drug discovery.

 Nature-inspired molecular design and optimization

-The search for new compounds by in silico compound assembly requires smart navigation in "chemical space".
-We develop algorithms that are inspired by problem-solving strategies from nature, for example the path-finding abilities of certain ant species or swarm behavior, and adapt these concepts to chemistry.
+The search for new molecules by in silico assembly requires smart navigation in chemical space.
+We develop algorithms that are inspired by problem-solving strategies from nature, for example deep neural leraning, or the path-finding abilities of certain ant species or swarm behavior, and adapt these concepts to chemistry.
 We also employ game theory and related approaches from the field of artificial intelligence.